FORM Elements

 Had the authors of the DOM specification ECMAScript bindings written some tests, they could have learned how this basic feature of property access works in ECMAScript.

-Accessing form controls from the elements
+Accessing form controls from the elements collection reduces ambiguity

 in the code.
 Control names that may conflict with the collection's properties are limited to:

-are still unsafe.
+The names document, and window are still unsafe.

-Accessing form controls from the elements
+Accessing form controls from the elements collection is safe.
+There

 are fewer conflicting names and, unlike form-as-a-collection, elements